mik4el/gadget-board/README.md

 * Test for services broken after rc5, fix when Angular2 updates documentation

 ## Todos
-1. Frontend: Animation when going to new view
 1. Frontend: Animation when data updated
 1. Frontend: Other component for other gadget parsing its gadget data
 1. Refresh JWT tokens in background